qooxdoo/qooxdoo/docs/core/classes.md

 The class system has been part of qooxdoo since 2005, when JavaScript had no [`class` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) (it was introduced with ECMAScript 2015).
-At the moment, it is not possible to mix Qooxdoo classes and ECMAScript 2015 classes; this is planned for a future release.
+At the moment, it is not possible to extend a native class as a Qooxdoo class, although the opposite is possible: you can create a native class that extends a Qooxdoo class.
 In any case, as shown below, the Qooxdoo class system is still much more powerful than the native classes.

 ## Declaration